 Did you know that Article 20 of Commission Regulation (EC) N° 1234/2008 (the ‘Variations Regulation’) allows for a Marketing Authorisation Holder to submit the same Type IB or Type II variation, or the same group of variations affecting more than one marketing authorisation from the same Marketing Authorisation, in one application?
 This is called the worksharing concept.

-In this article Meg McCarthy answers 4 important questions related to the worksharing concept in this article.
+In this article we answer 4 important questions related to the worksharing concept.

 - What are the 4 types of changes that can be put through in the worksharing procedure?

 - What do you need to include in your letter of intent?

 - What is the most important part of the letter of intent?

 - What is the most significant advantage of using the worksharing method?

 In brief: Applicants belonging to the same mother company or group of companies and applicants having concluded agreements or exercising concerted practices concerning the placing on the market of the medicinal products concerned, have to be taken as ‘the same Marketing Authorisation”.